USEPA/CMAQ/CCTM/docs/Developer_Manual/CMAQ_Dev_Manual.md

 Development Branches
 ---------------------------------

+(need to review and revise)
 Due to the requirement that anything merged into develop can be released at any point in time, a group of developers can decide they want to begin the release process at any point in time.
-The guidelines for the release process are as follows, however the exibility of these guidelines is at the discretion of the group performing the release.
+The guidelines for the release process are as follows, however the flexibility of these guidelines is at the discretion of the group performing the release.

 From any point in time, the soonest date that can be targeted for release is 1 month from the current date.